NathanTPhillips/codepath-prework/README.md

 <img src=https://recordit.co/RiwfeJKrmc.gif width=200><br>

 ### Required User Stories
-- [X] 1.
-User sees custom text in a label - Hello from {name}!
+- [x]  User sees custom text in a label - Hello from {name}!
-- [X] 2.
+- [x] 2.
 User see's custom background color.
-- [X] 3.
+- [x] 3.
 User can tap a button to change the text color of the label.

 ### Optional User Stories
 - [ ] 1.
 User can tap a button to change the color of the background view.